JosiahBull/postgres-query-benchmarking/README.md

 # PostgreSQL Query Benchmarking Suite

 This project benchmarks different approaches for querying PostgreSQL with large sets of IDs, comparing performance characteristics of various strategies.
+Results are automatically exported to CSV format for easy analysis in Excel, Google Sheets, or other data analysis tools.

 ## Overview